vulkano-rs/vulkano/DESIGN.md

 This situation could be improved after Rust plugins are made stable, so that the analysis is done at compile-time.

-## Resources lifetime management
+## Resources borrowing management

 *In this sections, "resources" describes everything that is used by a command buffer: buffers, images, pipelines, dynamic state, etc.*

 The rule is that objects must not be written by the CPU nor destroyed while they are still used by the GPU.
-The library doesn't automatically handle this for you.
+The Vulkan library doesn't automatically handle this for you, but this library should enforce it.

-This situation can be compared to how Rust handles multithreading.
-There are two ways:

- - Handle memory "automatically" with an `Arc`, as with `thread::spawn`.
-The variable can be accessed by both threads, but `Arc` doesn't allow its content to be mutably borrowed.
- - Use regular overhead-free Rust lifetimes, as with `thread::scoped`.
-The mutable borrow gives exclusive access to the thread that uses the value.

-### Stayin' alive
+### Ownership by command buffers

-However something else has to be taken into consideration: command buffers also need to somehow make sure that the resources they use are still valid as long as they exist.
+Command buffers need to somehow make sure that the resources they use are still valid as long as they exist.
 This could be handled with regular Rust lifetimes, but since Rust doesn't allow structs to borrow themselves my personal opinion is that a `CommandBuffer<'a>` struct would be too cumbersome.
 You would end up with something like this:

 ```rust
 pub struct GameResources {